Logius-standaarden/fsc-core/draft-fsc-core-00-architecture.md

 ## Contract Management

 Contracts are negotiated between the Managers of Peers.
 The Directory provides the address of each Manager.
 Connections to Services are authorized by Contracts with ServiceConnectionGrants.
 To create a new contract, the Manager uses a selection of desired connections as input.
 (Typically this input comes from a user interface interacting with the Management functionality).
-For each desired connection, a ServiceConnectionGrant is formulated that contains identifying information about both the Outway from the requesting Peer and the Service of the Providing Peer.
+For each desired connection, a ServiceConnectionGrant is formulated that contains identifying information about both the Outway from the Service consumer and the Service of the Service provider.
 One Contract may contain multiple Grants.
 Grants typically match the connections mentioned in a legal agreement like a Data Processing Agreement (DPA).
 Valid Contracts are used to configure Inways and Outways and enable the possibility to automatically create on demand connections between Peers, as defined in the Grants.
+Contracts can contain multiple Peers.
+E.g. if a Peer wants a single Contract for an application, this Contract can contain all the connections required for that application.

 ![Contract Management](diagrams/seq-contract-management.svg "Contract Management")

+1. The initiating Peer gets the address of the Manager from the Directory.
+2. The Directory return the Manager address to the Peer.
+3. The initiating Peer sends the Contract proposal with its accept signature to the receiving Peer.
+4. The receiving Peer sends back its own accept signature to the initiating Peer.

 ### Contract states